tinrab/DataBind/README.md

 Check out Demo/DemoScene for details.

 ## Custom Binds
 Package contains components for binding UI Text, UI Image's sprite and UI Graphics's color.
-Custom binds can be created simply by implementing `IBndable` interface.
+Custom binds can be created simply by implementing `IBindable` interface.

 ```csharp
 using UnityEngine;